Siebel Center for Design

 Champaign, Illinois, United States

-Bohlin Cywinski Jackson’s new Siebel Center for Design at the University of Illinois at Urbana-Champaign is being planned as one of the first ground-up cross-discipline design schools in the country.
-The building will provide students with a landmark facility designed to support a collaborative approach to problem solving – one that combines design thinking, experimentation, prototyping and making in an open, flexible and collaborative cross-disciplinary environment.
+The Siebel Center for Design at the University of Illinois at Urbana-Champaign is one of the first ground-up cross-discipline design schools in the country.
+The building provides students with a landmark facility designed to support a collaborative approach to human-centered design – combining design thinking, experimentation, prototyping, and making in an open, flexible environment.

-The Center for Design is envisioned as an elegant pavilion gracefully layered onto the landscape of the Military Axis, a major campus green, providing an iconic terminus to this prominent campus green.
-Its architectural expression maximizes the use of glazing to achieve a high degree of transparency and visibility throughout the Center as well as between the building and landscape, showcasing the building’s innovative programs.
-The building’s high performance glazed perimeter is protected by deep roof overhangs, allowing abundant natural light to penetrate the interior while limiting glare and direct heat gain.
+An elegant pavilion gracefully layered onto the landscape of the Military Axis, the Center for Design provides an iconic terminus to this prominent campus green.
+Its architectural expression maximizes the use of glazing to achieve a high degree of transparency and visibility throughout as well as between the building and landscape, showcasing the innovative programs within.
+Deep roof overhangs allow abundant natural light to penetrate the interior while limiting glare and direct heat gain.